mixitone/pgmq-worker/README.md

 job processing with worker pools, message schemas, and graceful shutdown handling.

+## Why?

+Supabase offers pgmq for hosting queues in with similar semantics to SQS.
+However, they don't have a way to host long running background tasks.
+This package provides a simple runtime that you can easily deploy to your own hosting.

 ## Features

 - **Message Queue Processing**: Built on top of PGMQ for reliable message queuing